 A study of selected issues in accounting for international business and related effects on organizational and operating decisions.
-Subjects include DISCs and foreign sales corporations; dual taxation and tax treaties; impact of alternative taxing methods on international competition; international accounting standards; foreign currency translations; Foreign Corrupt Practices Act.
 Prerequisites: a minimum grade of "C" in any Writing in the Discipline (WID) course, and ACC 3100 or equivalent, with a minimum grade of "C-".
-(Global Learning Opportunity course)